In this lesson we will look at Python functions:

 The first line is the definition of the function.
 It starts with the keyword def followed by the name of the function with a pair of brackets.
 The colon character completes the definition (just like a loop or an if statement).

-Under that is the body of the function, the part which actually prints the three "at"s.
-Remember that '@' * 3
+Under that is the body of the function, the part that prints the three "at"s.
+Remember that '@' * 3 is equivalent to '@@@'.

 To define the function and run it, you need to do this:

-Suppose, instead out printing 3 @s you wanted to print out a different number, in fact any number.
+Suppose, instead of printing 3 @s you wanted to choose the number of @s when you call the function.
 You can rewrite the function like this (notice it has a different name):

 We have given the function a parameter n to control how many characters get printed.
 Whatever value we pass in as n controls how many characters are printed: